JesseAwhere/hack4farming.github.io/README.md

 Website hosting details about aWhere/Nafundi cohosted hackathon, to be held in Nairobi in August 2015.

+##Start Bootstrap
-## The Website was created using [Start Bootstrap](http://startbootstrap.com/) templates: [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/), and [Blog Post](http://startbootstrap.com/template-overviews/blog-post/).
+The Website was created using [Start Bootstrap](http://startbootstrap.com/) templates: [Stylish Portfolio](http://startbootstrap.com/template-overviews/stylish-portfolio/), and [Blog Post](http://startbootstrap.com/template-overviews/blog-post/).
 The original files have been modified, and all modifications from the original templates are the work of aWhere, Inc. Start Bootstrap was created by and is maintained by **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).

 * https://twitter.com/davidmillerskt
 * https://github.com/davidtmiller